-Geophysical Research Abstracts Vol. 18, EGU2016-8908, 2016 EGU General Assembly 2016 © Author(s) 2016.
+Geophysical Research Abstracts Vol. 19, EGU2017-10380, 2017 EGU General Assembly 2017 © Author(s) 2017.
 CC Attribution 3.0 License.

-Orogenic structural inheritance and rifted passive margin formation
+Effects of structural inheritance on orogen and rifted margin structure

-Claudio A. Salazar Mora (1,2) and Ritske S. Huismans (2)
+Claudio Mora (1,2) and Ritske S. Huismans (2)

-(1) Geosciences Institute, University of São Paulo, Brazil, (2) Bergen University, Earth Sciences, Bergen, Norway
+(1) University of Sao Paolo, (2) Bergen University, Earth Sciences, Bergen, Norway (ritske.huismans@geo.uib.no)

 Structural inheritance is related to mechanical weaknesses in the lithosphere due to previous tectonic events, e.g. rifting, subduction and collision.
-The North and South Atlantic rifted passive margins that formed during the breakup of Western Gondwana, are parallel to the older Caledonide and the Brasiliano-Pan-African orogenic belts.
+The North and South Atlantic rifted passive margins that formed during the breakup of Western Gondwana, are parallel to older the Caledonide and the Brasiliano-Pan-African orogenic belts,.
 In the South Atlantic, 'old' mantle lithospheric fabric resulting from crystallographic preferred orientation of olivine is suggested to play a role during rifted margin formation (Tommasi and Vauchez, 2001).
 Magnetometric and gravimetric mapping of onshore structures in the Camamu and Almada basins suggest that extensional faults are controlled by two different directions of inherited older Brasiliano structures in the upper lithosphere (Ferreira et al., 2009).
-In the South Atlantic Campos Basin, 3D seismic data indicate that inherited basement structures provide a first order control on basin structure (Fetter, 2009).
+In the South Atlantic Campos Basin 3D seismic data indicate that inherited basement structures provide a first order control on basin structure (Fetter, 2009).

-Here we investigate the role of structural inheritance on the formation of rifted passive margins with high-resolution 2D thermo-mechanical numerical experiments.
+Here we investigate the role structural inheritance on the formation of rifted passive margins with high resolution 2D thermo-mechanical numerical experiments.
 The numerical domain is 1200 km long and 600 km deep and represents the lithosphere and the sublithospheric mantle.
-Model experiments were carried out by creating self-consistent orogenic inheritance where a first phase of orogen formation is followed by extension.
+Model experiments were carried out by creating self consistent orogenic inheritance where a first phase of orogen formation is followed by extension.
 We focus in particular on the role of varying amount of orogenic shortening, crustal rheology, contrasting styles of orogen formation on rifted margin style, and the time delay between orogeny and subsequent rifted passive formation.
 Model results are compared to contrasting structural styles of rifted passive margin formation as observed in the South Atlantic.